Snapchat/KeyDB-docs/docs/haproxy.md

     server keydb2 172.19.0.2:6379 maxconn 20000 check inter 1s

 # Sending PING is one health check to make sure server is active.
 Retrieving the replication info is to find if the node is
 # a master.
-If not master then dont write to it.
+If not master then don't write to it.
 This prevents trying to write to a replica instance.
 # The QUIT command prevents unwanted logging info every time this is run

 # A common master-slave HAproxy setup does not need to include a "balance" option or "backup" as only the master